Did you read Part I of canoeing the Kickapoo River?

 And then we were off again.
 Until the third blockage.
 And the fourth.
 And lost count somewhere in the neighborhood of fourteen as this “six miles” started to seem a lot longer than possibly just double that.
 The Kickapoo River really has some twisting to it and throughout the day we were heading in all four directions of the compass.
 In fact, we started to doubt.
 Doubt is a funny thing.
 Sometimes it defies logic, but we were not paddling lazily like the day before and still there was no sign of Viola.
 Was there an east and west branch of the Kickapoo?
 Did we somehow not recognize the pull out hidden above the lip of the bank?
 Say, did I even ask if the little pull out in Viola was even ON the Kickapoo???
 What if that was one of the many feeder creeks and we passed it?
 Each subsequent logjam made us wearier and the loss of the sandstone cliffs and the stiff current took a lot of the fun out of it.
 And then I reached the tipping point.

 Meaning I filled the kayak and took a swim.
 By this time we were getting quite good at skipping along the logs and loading the canoe and kayak over.
 This big jam took but a minute or three to cross.
 I had actually climbed over everything, hopped from log to log dragging my kayak along with me, and it was as I was doing the “easy” part of just getting back in, that I decided a nifty sliding launch off the final log was in order.
-Apparently, one must have a bit more 1) forward momentum or 2) altitude so that when the nose hits the water, the tail isn’t still on solid wood.
+Apparently, one must have a bit more 1) forward momentum or 2) less altitude so that when the nose hits the water, the tail isn’t still high up on solid wood.
 What happens then is the force of buoyancy in front holds up (unstably) one end like the log does in back and the kayak now rests on two small points like someone tenderly holding corn on the cob preparing to roll it across their teeth.
 The rolling part was easy.
 Dumped me completely.
 I was lucky I had double checked the dry sack seal to keep my little camera out of the drink.

 From here on we paddled hard crossing a few bridges we didn’t know but too stubborn to get out and see what road it might be.
 We were off the official map, so it wouldn’t have helped much anyway.
 Even when I finally saw the Viola Library I paddled all the way to it and the river hairpinned right back out of town on a quarter mile loop.
 At one point the river split in two.
 I went right and paddled and paddled and paddled to meet up with Rob and Dave who had paddled just 100 feet downstream to see where my branch came all the way back.